fadion/aria/README.md

 ## For Loop

-There's an abundance of `for` loop variations around so Aria takes the short way: a single `for in` loop that's useful to iterate arrays, strings or dictionaries, but that does nothing else.
-It looks boring, but it does more than meets the eye.
+Aria takes a modern approach to the `for` loop, evading from the traditional, 3-parts `for` we've been using for decades.
+Instead, it focuses on a flexible `for in` loop that iterates arrays, dictionaries, and as you'll see later, ranges.

 ```swift
 for v in [1, 2, 3, 4]